-6. Fees and other funding
+Fees and other funding

 We realise you will want to know what your tuition fees are and whether there are any other costs associated with your course.
 You will also want to know if there's any other funding to help you.
+Please visit www.ucp.ac.uk/policies to view the HE Tuition Fee Policy.